Equivariant twisted Real $K$-theory of compact Lie groups: The equivariant fundamental DD bundle over

 \subsection{A distinguished maximal torus with respect to $\sigma_G$}

-In contructing the equivariant Real fundamental DD-bundle over $G$, which are done in Sections \ref{equivrealfundDD}, we need to work with a particular kind of maximal torus associated with $\sigma_G$.
+In contructing the equivariant Real fundamental DD-bundle over $G$, which is done in Section \ref{equivrealfundDD}, we need to work with a particular kind of maximal torus associated with $\sigma_G$.
 In this Section we record the results about this maximal torus, directly taken from \cite{OS}.

 Let $\mathfrak{g}=\mathfrak{k}\oplus\mathfrak{q}$, where $\mathfrak{k}$ and $\mathfrak{q}$ are the $\pm 1$ eigenspaces of $\sigma_{\mathfrak{g}}$ respectively.
 Let $\mathfrak{a}$ be the maximal abelian subspace of $\mathfrak{q}$, $\mathfrak{t}$ a choice of maximal abelian subalgebra of $\mathfrak{g}$ containing $\mathfrak{a}$.
 Let $\mathfrak{k}'$ be the centralizer of $\mathfrak{a}$ in $\mathfrak{k}$, and $\mathfrak{t}'=\mathfrak{t}\cap\mathfrak{k}'$.
 It is known that $\mathfrak{t}=\mathfrak{t}'\oplus\mathfrak{a}$ (c.f. \cite{OS}, Appendix B) and $\sigma_G$ respects this decomposition.
 Let $K'=\text{exp}_G\mathfrak{k}'$, $T'=\text{exp}_G\mathfrak{t}'$ and $T=\text{exp}_G\mathfrak{t}$. $T$ is the maximal torus we will use from now on.
 Note that $T'$ is a maximal torus of $K'$.
 Let $W'$ be the Weyl group of $K'$ with respect to $T'$.
 Let $w_0'$ be the longest element in $W'$.
 Define $\sigma_+:\mathfrak{t}^*\to\mathfrak{t}^*$ by